 Alice C. Linsley

-The early inhabitants of the Nile and Mesopotamia regarded the Sun as the symbol of the Creator because it was the source of light and life.
+The early inhabitants of the Nile and Mesopotamia regarded the Sun as the symbol of the High God because it was the source of light and life.
 They observed that whereas the Sun is the source of light, the Moon merely reflects light.
 This is why the Bible criticizes Mesopotamian moon worship and why Abraham's father was regarded as an idol-worshipper (Joshua 24:2) since he maintained households in Ur and Haran, cities dedicated to the moon god Sin.

 Note the binary distinction between the source of light (Sun) and the reflection of light (Moon).
 This observation is the basis for Plato's famous Allegory of the Cave.
 Those in the cave are able to see only passing shadows, not the true objects that cast those shadows.
 Yet they believe that the shadows are the real objects.
 They continue to do so until they turn toward the cave's opening and walk out of the cave.